NoroffFEU/social-media-client/README.md

 ### **End To End Testing, Cypress** <a id="cypress"></a>

-Added the following end to end test files for Cypress
+Added the following end to end test files for Cypress.

 - login.cy.js
-  - Tests login with valid credentials
+  - Tests login with valid credentials.
+  - Tests login error handling for invalid email.
-  - Tests login error handling with invalid email
+  - Tests login error handling with invalid email pattern.
-  - Tests login error handling with invalid password length
+  - Tests login error handling with invalid password length.
-  - Tests login error handling with invalid password
+  - Tests login error handling with invalid password.
 - logout.cy.js
-  - Tests logout
+  - Tests logout.
 - createPost.cy.js
-  - Tests user can create a post
+  - Tests user can create a post.
-  - Tests form validates inputs on attempted submissions
+  - Tests form validates inputs on attempted submissions.
-  - Tests the handling for thrown errors
+  - Tests the handling for thrown errors.

 Before running Cypress tests ensure you are running your local server with vite using `npm run dev`.
 As well as having created a `.env` file and matching this example inputting your own email and password for the site.